Posted on April 26 2016

 Luke Gilham asked, “Is there any major significance to the additives in some companies whey products?
 Or could the product be sold in its purest form?
 Is the additives to lower the cost of production?
 Thanks!”

 Lots of companies use lots of different types of additives to make them taste better, to spike protein content and to lower the costs.
-Please see our blog which explains which additives pose real issues.

 Andy Wolta asks, “Does whey contain vitamin b-12?
 What whey source contains the most?”